Paul Jennings Hill: Crime, trial, and execution

+Prior to his excommunication, Hill looked towards other means to support his family, having seen his eight years in ministry as "fruitless".
+After moving to Pensacola, Florida, he purchased a franchise for a mobile business that performed cleaning, trim repair, touch-up paint and pinstripe services for new and used car dealerships.
+This offered him flexible work hours in order to pursue his anti-abortion protest activities.
+However, Hill's client base substantially dwindled as more of his radical views became public.

-On July 29, 1994, Hill approached the Ladies Center, an abortion clinic in Pensacola, Florida.
+On July 29, 1994, Hill approached the Ladies Center, an abortion clinic in Pensacola.
 When he spotted clinic doctor John Britton and his bodyguard, retired USAF Lieutenant Colonel James H. Barrett, outside the clinic, he fired on both of them at close range with a Mossberg Model 500A 12-gauge pump-action shotgun.
 Both Britton and Barrett died; Barrett's wife, June, was also wounded.
-Following the shots, Hill laid his shotgun on the ground and waited to be arrested.
+Afterwards, Hill laid his shotgun on the ground and waited to be arrested.

-Following his arrest, Hill was brought to trial in the Circuit Court of Florida for the First Circuit, charged with two counts of first-degree premeditated murder, one count of attempted first-degree murder, and one count of shooting into an occupied vehicle.
+Following his arrest, Hill was brought to trial in the Circuit Court of Florida for the First Circuit, charged with two counts of first degree murder, one count of attempted first degree murder, and one count of shooting into an occupied vehicle.
 Hill moved, successfully, to be allowed to appear pro se; i.e., he represented himself.
 He pleaded not guilty on all counts.
 Hill's motion to use the affirmative defense of justification was denied.
 According to Hill, his actions were a defensive act, rather than a retribution.
-On December 6, 1994, Hill was found guilty of the charges and was sentenced to death.
+On October 5, 1994, Hill was found guilty on all counts.
+On December 6, he was sentenced to death.
 Appeals to the First District Court of Appeal, 656 So.2d 1271 (Fla.
 1995), and subsequently to the Florida Supreme Court, 688 So.2d 901 (Fla.1996), were unsuccessful.
-Hill petitioned the Supreme Court of the United States for writ of certiorari (asked the Court to hear his appeal).
+Hill petitioned the Supreme Court of the United States for writ of certiorari (asking the Court to hear his appeal).
 The petition was denied.
 522 U.S. 907 (1997).
 After losing his automatic appeals, Hill decided to waive the remainder of his appeals.

 The execution warrant for Hill was not signed until July 2003, at which time it was signed by Governor Jeb Bush.
 Hill died by lethal injection in Florida State Prison on September 3, 2003, aged 49.
 His last words were, "If you believe abortion is a lethal force, you should oppose the force and do what you have to do to stop it.
 May God help you to protect the unborn as you would want to be protected."

 Hill chose Rev. Donald Spitz as his spiritual adviser during the last week of his life.
 Hill was close friends with Spitz both before and after he killed John Britton and James H. Barrett.
 Spitz was with Hill during the last week of his life and with Hill when he was executed.